longtimeno-c/BADUSBEXEINSTALL/README.md

 This is my BADUSB EXE installer
 This BadUSB only works on windows devices.
 Disclaimer: I hold no responsibility for this scripts use.
+I do not intend to update this repository and this script is working as of 31/01/2024

 This will install any exe file onto the machine you are acessing